In 2010, Robert Forman wrote a book entitled Enlightenment Ain’t What It’s Cracked Up To Be. It is available at https://www.amazon.com/dp/B005S0KF8E.

 Robert Forman was a teacher of Transcendental Meditation who had an awakening experience in December 1971 while on his TM teacher training course (TTC) in Mallorca, Spain.
 For several days on TTC, he felt pins and needles on his skin.
-Later he felt as though some kind of tubes at the back of his head were opening up; although this was not a classic kundalini awakening, it left him with what he considers to be the classic awakening state.
+Later he felt as though some kind of tubes at the back of his head were opening up; although this was not a classic kundalini awakening, it left him with what he considers to be the classical awakening state.

 Robert had significant depression and anxiety issues in the years prior to his awakening experience.
 He also had depression and anxiety issues for years after his awakening even though the unbounded silence/nothingness had become his identity.
 Through psychotherapy, he came to terms with panic attacks and not being the person he wanted to be while around his wife and colleagues.
 Besides being provocative, his book title of “enlightenment ain’t what it’s cracked up to be” was his opinion based on his experience.

 A quote from his book: “Behind everything I do now is this bottomless emptiness, so open as to be without end.
 I have grown accustomed to the fact that this is now me.
 Not me doing dishes, not the me that is worried or writing a paper, not the me that feels alone or scared or happy.
 But it is the me that watches and lives and holds it all.
 I am, strange to say, infinite.
 And astonishingly, miraculously, the old me is here as well.”